The Hidden Cost of Effective Leadership

 With more than three decades in complex international organizations, I understand this distinction firsthand.

-As the creator of the Capacity-Driven Leadership Method, I work on that structural layer — expanding the inner architecture from which leaders operate.
+As the creator of the Capacity-Driven Leadership (CDL) Method, I work on that structural layer — expanding the inner architecture from which leaders operate.

 The goal is not to change who you are.